 The truth is, you can build a successful network marketing business working just one hour per day, but you need to work smart, have a game-plan, be consistent, and be very disciplined with your time.
 Trust me, you can find one hour per day, if you really want to.
 It might not be easy to do, but it is possible.

 My goal today is to help you succeed in your MLM business.
 I want to provide an example daily routine for MLM reps, based upon their commitment level and goals for their business.
 Feel free to use these as is, or modify them as needed.
 In addition, I’m also going to share my own daily routine with you.

 The first daily routine I am going to share with you is for someone who wants to create a six figure income in their first one to two years in the business.
 This is for the “all in” person who is working their business at least 4 to 8 hours per day.
-It is definitely not for the part-timer.
+It is definitely not for the part-timer or hobbyist.

 Routine for the 1 Percenters

 - Set aside minimum four hours per day to build your network marketing business

 - Talk to 30 to 50 new prospects per day during those four hours to pique their interest and invite them to a presentation (you’ll have to contact at least 100 people to talk with 30 to 50 people)